 2. Upgrade Your Appliances

 There are many options between a cheap fridge and the brand-new, sparkly, stainless-steel smart refrigerator in a model home.
-Find something in between if you’re looking for the best ROI.
+Find something in between if you’re looking for the best return on investment.
 Unless you’re a world-class chef, skip the top-of-the-line Viking range.

 Aside from cost, consider these three factors:

-- How they match: You probably don’t want a black dishwasher and a stainless-steel fridge.
+How they match: You probably don’t want a black dishwasher and a stainless-steel fridge and neither will homebuyers.
 Tie your look together with the same finishes on all appliances.

-- How efficient they are: Energy efficiency has come a long way in the last decade.
+How efficient they are: Energy efficiency has come a long way in the last decade.
 EnergyStar appliances are usually worth the cost and help with resale.
 While they may cost more upfront, energy efficient appliances will help cut down electric costs over time.
 This is especially beneficial in Phoenix homes where energy costs drastically increase during the summer months.